 Curriculum Methods#

 Syllabus has a small collection of curriculum learning methods implemented.These include simple techniques that are often used in practice but rarely highlighted in the literature,such as simulated annealing of difficulty, or sequential curricula of easy to hard tasks.
-We also have several popular curriculum learning baselines; Domain Randomization, Prioritized Level Replay (Jiang et al. 2021), and the learning progress curriculum introduced in Kanitscheider et al. 2021.
+We also have several popular automatic curriculum learning baselines; Domain Randomization, Prioritized Level Replay (Jiang et al. 2021), and the learning progress curriculum introduced in Kanitscheider et al. 2021.
+We plan to implement many more curriculum learning methods, but we have so far focused on methods which have had demonstrable empirical success in challenging RL environments.

 Domain Randomization#